arun-tej/Backend-developer-page/frontend/README.md

 The application is configured for deployment to Vercel with the following settings:

 1. Uses `--legacy-peer-deps` flag to handle dependency conflicts
+2. Explicitly installs compatible versions of `ajv` and `ajv-keywords`
-2. Custom build command specified in `vercel.json`
+3. Custom build command specified in `vercel.json`
-3. Resolution overrides in `package.json` to fix version conflicts
+4. Resolution overrides in `package.json` to fix version conflicts

 ## Environment Variables